-Food Services II and teacher recommendation.
+Prerequisite: Food Services II and teacher recommendation.

 Students will take their skills to a new level.
 Self-motivation and personal achievement are recognized as students develop leadership and management techniques, build on food skills, initiate and create menus for various community events.
-Students will anticipate the impact and value of future business models in the hospitality and tourism industry and design and implement a new business model as an entrepreneurial approach.
 Students are given the opportunity to explore areas of interest and to develop a personalized approach to menu development, flavor profiles, presentation, and marketing style.